Skip to content

 renderQueue adjustment

-This segment happens for any entity where hologram is false and that either it's a battle entity or that it has no npcdata or it has one, but it's either not an NPC type or if it is one, its startlife is less than 50.0.
+• hologram is false and that either it's a battle entity or that it has no npcdata or it has one, but it's either not an NPC type or if it is one, its startlife is less than 50.0.

-When it gets executed, the sprite's material renderQueue is set to 2450 if the alpha was higher than 0.9 or it is set to 3000 otherwise.
+For the first one, the sprite's material renderQueue is set to 2450 if the alpha was higher than 0.9 or it is set to 3000 otherwise.